- Date : 06/04/2018

 - Ease of securing approval: What documents or medical examinations does the insurer ask for to approve a policy?

-When comparing US basic health coverage plans for travellers, also note that the pricing can change significantly while switching from 2010 Obamacare to the 2017 Trumpcare system.
+When comparing US basic travel health insurance plans, note that the pricing can change significantly while switching from 2010 Obamacare to the 2017 Trumpcare system.